mediaformat/fediembedi/readme.txt

 and redirected to your site with a secure token.
 Similar to how you would connect a mobile app to your account.

 == Changelog ==

+= 0.8.0 =
+* Support PeerTube
+* Support separate Mastodon, Pixelfed and PeerTube widgets.

+= 0.7.2 =
+* Renamed some classes and constants, and reorganized file structure

 = 0.7.1 =
 * Fix version info